topcoder-platform/u-bahn-api/README.md

 - LOG_LEVEL: the log level
 - PORT: the server port
+- API_BASE_URL: the api base url, default to 'http://127.0.0.1:3001/api/1.0'
+- AUTOMATED_TESTING_NAME_PREFIX: the prefix for the records from db, default to 'POSTMANE2E-',
 - CASCADE_PAUSE_MS: how many milliseconds to pause between deleting records during cascade delete (default to 1000)
 - AUTH_SECRET: TC Authentication secret
 - VALID_ISSUERS: valid issuers for TC authentication